 If you dream of working behind the scenes in theatre, the action starts here.

-The Costume Design Emphasis of the Bachelor of Fine Arts in Theatre Design and Production program is crafted for talented designers in preparation for a professional career in theatre and related fields.
+The Bachelor of Fine Arts in Theatre Design and Production – Costume Design program is crafted for talented designers in preparation for a professional career in theatre and related fields.
 The program gives students the opportunity to explore and expand their artistic and visual expression while learning practical experience.
 We provide hands-on, intensive training in a variety of costume design and technology classes, such as Costume Rendering, Pattern Drafting, and Fashion History.
 Our students have the opportunity to design costumes for both our main stage and second stage seasons.

 The Bachelor of Fine Arts in Theatre Design and Production degree prepares you to work professionally in both design and technical positions in professional and educational theatre, cruise ships, theme parks, sales and production companies, creative display design, historical renovation, museum installation, mural and faux finishers, and industrial design and production.